 - Complete the form below in advance of the expense being incurred to submit your initial request.
 The form is for your expected costs and do not have to be final figures

-- Making Music staff will assess the request and agree the maximum amount of subsidy to be paid
+- Making Music staff will assess the request and contact you to confirm your subsidy

 - As soon as you have the final costs, submit the final claim form (which we’ll email to you) together with copies of receipt/invoices (start and end points of journey for car travel)